auth0/docs/articles/libraries/lock/v10/sending-authentication-parameters.md

 There are different values supported for scope:

 * `scope: 'openid'`: _(default)_ It will return not only the `access_token`, but also an `id_token` which is a JSON Web Token (JWT).
 The JWT will only contain the user ID (`sub` claim).
 * `scope: 'openid profile'`: (not recommended): will return all the user attributes in the token.
-This can cause problems when sending or receiving tokens in URLs (e.g. when using response_type=token) and will likely create an unnecessarily large token.
+This can cause problems when sending or receiving tokens in URLs (e.g. when using response_type=token) and will likely create an unnecessarily large token(especially with Azure AD which returns a fairly long JWT).
 Keep in mind that JWTs are sent on every API request, so it is desirable to keep them as small as possible.
 * `scope: 'openid {attr1} {attr2} {attrN}'`: If you want only specific user attributes to be part of the `id_token` (For example: `scope: 'openid name email picture'`).

 ### connection_scopes {Object}